Hilbert functions of schemes of double and reduced points: Introduction

 Throughout this paper, $k$ will denote an algebraically closed field of characteristic zero.
 Let $X = \{P_1,\ldots,P_s\} \subseteq \pr^2$ be a finite set of reduced points with associated homogeneous ideal $I_X = I_{P_1}\cap \cdots \cap I_{P_s} \subseteq R = k[x_0,x_1,x_2]$.
 Given positive integers $m_1,\ldots,m_s$, we let $Z = m_1P_1 + \cdots + m_sP_s$ denote the scheme defined by the homogeneous ideal $I_Z = I_{P_1}^{m_1} \cap \cdots \cap I_{P_s}^{m_s}$.
 We refer to $Z$ as a {\it set of fat points}.
 We call $m_i$ the {\it multiplicity} of the point $P_i$; when $m_i = 2$, we sometimes call $P_i$ a {\it double point}.
 Given a set of fat points $Z$, the {\it support} of $Z$ is the set ${\rm Supp}(Z) = \{P_1,\ldots,P_s\}$.

 Information about the set of fat points $Z$ is encoded into its Hilbert function.
 Recall that the {\it Hilbert function} of $Z$ is the function $H_Z: \mathbb{N} \rightarrow \mathbb{N}$ defined by

-where $R_i$, respectively $(I_Z)_i$, denotes the $i$-th graded piece of $R$, respectively $(I_Z)_i$.
+where $R_i$, respectively $(I_Z)_i$, denotes the $i$-th graded piece of $R$, respectively $(I_Z)_i$ (see Chapter 5 of \cite{KR} for a comprehensive introduction to Hilbert functions).
 It is then natural to ask if one can characterize what functions are the Hilbert function of a set of fat points.
 A complete characterization of the Hilbert functions of reduced points (i.e., all the $m_i = 1$) was first described by Geramita, Maroscia, and Roberts \cite{GMR}.
 However, even in the case that all the fat points are double points, a characterization of the Hilbert functions remains elusive (see, for example, the surveys of Gimigliano \cite{Gi} and Harbourne \cite{H}).
 In this paper, we contribute to this open problem by showing that every Hilbert function of a collection of reduced points in $\mathbb{P}^2$ is also the Hilbert function of a collection of double points and reduced points in $\mathbb{P}^2$.
 In specific cases, we can give a sufficient condition for a numerical function to be the Hilbert function of a scheme consisting only of double points.

 To further describe our results, we introduce some additional notation.
 One way to study the Hilbert function of $H_Z$ is to study its {\it first difference function} (sometimes called the Castelnuovo function) which is given by